NCGA Associate Club Four-Ball Net Championship

 First played in 1992, the NCGA Associate Club Four-Ball Net Championship is a two-person better ball event for associate clubs.

-CHAMPIONSHIP SITES: Spyglass Hill GC and Quail Lodge GC.
+CHAMPIONSHIP SITES: Poppy Hills and Spyglass Hill GC.

 ELIGIBILITY: NCGA Associate Club members ONLY.
 Multi-members can only represent one club.
 No players under 18 years of age.
 A numeric handicap index listed on their club’s Master Report not to exceed 36.4 (men) or 40.4 (women) on the date of registration.
 NOTE: SIRS – One two-person team per area is eligible for sectional qualifying.